 1. Fall festivals

 Music, arts and crafts, beer.
 Atlanta is full of can’t-miss fall festivals.
-For year-around fun, check out these family festivals for kids in Atlanta.
+For year-around fun, check out these family fun ideas for kids in Atlanta.

 2. Go apple picking

 Visit a North Georgia orchard.
 Drink apple cider and bring home your favorite apple baked goods.
 Hillcrest Orchards in Ellijay hosts the Apple Pickin’ Jubilee on fall weekends through October.
 In addition to apple picking, you may milk a cow, watch swimming pig races, take a wagon ride and plenty more.
 Go to Mercier Orchards in Blue Ridge for pies — fruit pies, fruit pies with no sugar added, pecan pies, pumpkin pies, fried pies — plus wine, cider and hard cider, gifts galore and, well, just everything.
 There are many fun daytrips from Atlanta to try.